 Social media is a great marketing tool because it provides you with an opportunity to interact with retailers daily.
 More than 3.8 billion people use social media and they spend 2 hours and 23 minutes per day on social media platforms.
 It’s safe to say – if you haven’t included social media in your marketing plans, you are missing out on a massive number of potential buyers and sales.
 Consider these social media tactics for your products and booths during trade shows.

 - Make your booth a selfie station.
 During the show, try a sign on a stick or a simple cardboard frame that reads "Having fun at ASD with [name of your company]!" and add appropriate hashtags like #ASDShow for a larger reach.

 - Give people a reason to engage with you.
-Exclusive offers found only on your Facebook page will keep customers engaged and encourage them to follow you and choose your company to buy from, whether it's in between shows or during a show.
+Exclusive offers found only on your social media page will keep customers engaged and encourage them to follow you and choose your company to buy from, whether it's between shows or during a show.
 Pro tip: Post a weekly special on a specific day and you will train followers to look forward to visiting your page that day.

 - Increase your reach with hashtags.
 If you're not sure which hashtags to use to promote your product, search "Best hashtags for ___" and test some out.
 Of course, this is in addition to the hashtags you would normally use such as #NameOfYourBusiness or #ASDShow.

 Like ASD Market Week, most trade shows offer exclusive and invaluable resources for their exhibitors.
 For example, ASD exhibitors have the opportunity to communicate and schedule appointments even before the trade show opens.
 Thousands of buyers participate in the ASD Market Week Show Planner, where they can check out exhibitors and their products, message exhibitors directly, be in the know about show specials, and more.
 As a result, exhibitors can reach out to these buyers and set up appointments, starting the relationship-building activities essential for long term partnerships.